Dynamic Matrix Recovery: Additional Numerical Results

 We conduct a numerical analysis using Netflix data, encompassing 1034 movies that were viewed more than 25000 times.
 We sample 3000 users from those whose ratings occurred more than 30 times in the dataset.
 The analysis focus on the first 500000 ratings recorded from October 1998 to November 2005.
 These ratings are randomly divided, with $80\%$ assigned as training data and the remaining $20\%$ as test data.
 To explore the impact of varying $T$ while keeping $nT$ constant, we consider 10 different values of $T$ ranging from 1 to 1000 and split the observations into $T$ time intervals in chronological order.
 After applying our method, results are presented in Figure \ref{fig:netflix_diff_t} and Table \ref{tab:netflix_diff_t}.

-The results indicate that for sufficiently large $T$ (in this case, $T\ge 50$), the variation in $T$ has a negligible impact.
-Conversely, when $T$ is too small (for instance, $T<50$), increasing its value leads to a reduction in estimation error.
+For sufficiently large $T$ ($T\ge 50$), the variation in $T$ exerts a negligible influence on precision, but it results in an increase in time consumption.
+When $T$ is too small ($T< 50$), merging data across a substantial temporal range into a single time point can result in a loss of temporal information, rendering the utilization of data inefficient.
 This observation also corresponds to the dynamic nature inherent in the underlying low-rank matrix, signifying its dynamic essence rather than a static state.